 Superintendent Donald Mills joined Lighthouse Public Schools in 2019.
 In a recent interview, he spoke about wanting to create an environment for students that is, “safe, secure, and warm.”
 He described the leadership team as “committed”; they have high expectations of themselves, and that attitude spills into the students, too.

-Lighthouse is a place where students who may have struggled in a different environment (whether because of class sizes or other reasons) can come and be successful.
+Lighthouse Public Schools is a place where students who may have struggled in a different environment (whether because of class sizes or other reasons) can come and be successful.
 The typical class size at Lighthouse is 13–14 students for each teacher.
 Mills described the campus as having a family feeling.
 Some students come from non-traditional family structures—being raised by grandparents, or living in foster care—but they can come to school and find a safe, secure, and welcoming place.

 Lighthouse Public Schools in San Antonio

-The Lighthouse Public Schools campus is located at 8138 Westshire Dr., San Antonio, TX 78227 (map).
+The Lighthouse Public Schools serves students in grades PK3–12 at their campus located at 8138 Westshire Dr., San Antonio, TX 78227 (map).
 The main phone number is 210-236-7693.
+Here is the 2023–24 calendar.

 Download the free San Antonio Charter Schools app for an interactive map that includes the Lighthouse Public Schools campus and many more.
 You can also find campus information about Lighthouse Public Schools (and many other schools of choice) in our Guide to Charter Schools in San Antonio.